jerepnl7/ansiedad/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: ¡Nos va a hacer pegarle a la anfitriona de la fiesta, la antivillana autoidentificable!
+b: ¡Nos va a hacer pegarle a la anfitriona de la fiesta, la entrañable antivillana!
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}